middlesphere/crypto-gost/README.md

 # crypto-gost

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library to work with GOST algorithms (Russian cryptographic standards).

 ## Usage

-FIXME

 ## License